glegoux/jekyll-tech-blog/_posts/2019-11-29-gafa-vs-batx.md

 The **cloud computing and hosting** is managed by Google Cloud Platform, or Amazon Web Service (AWS), and in China there is Alibaba Cloud, also known as Aliyun.

-# The other companies and the future
+# Other companies and future

 After the cloud infrastructure, and the web services, each main actor wants to control the markets of **Artificial Intelligence** (AI) and of **Internet of Things** (IoT) what compose the new business